Also known as: Bordeleza Belcha, Petit Merle

 Taste Profile

 But there’s more to Merlot than being smooth.
-It’s actually a bit of a chameleon, partly because of how Merlot is vinified and mostly because of where it’s grown.
-No matter where it’s grown though you can expect these characteristics.
+It’s actually a bit of a chameleon, partly because of how Merlot is vinified and mostly because of where it grows.

 On the nose, Merlot ranges from fresh red plum and cherry in cooler climates to baked blackberry and fruitcake in warmer climates.
 Top examples from around the world will have vanilla and spice aromas from oak aging.
-As Merlot ages it becomes chocolatey, meaty, and can have tobacco aromas.
+As Merlot ages, it becomes chocolatey and meaty and can have tobacco aromas.

-On the palate Merlot is quite smooth compared to its half-sibling, Cabernet Sauvignon.
-The warmer the climate the smoother the tannins generally and the higher the alcohol and body.
+On the palate, Merlot is quite smooth compared to its half-sibling, Cabernet Sauvignon.
+The warmer the climate, the smoother the tannins generally and the higher the alcohol and body.
 Merlot also has refreshing but not overtly high acidity.
-Think of it as the Smooth Operator of the grapes.
+Think of it as the Smooth Operator of grapes.

 How to Serve Merlot Wine